 Lauren Watka graduated from Brown University with a Master's in Environmental Studies in 2012 and continues to explore the natural, and specifically marine, world at every opportunity.
 She received a B.S. in biology and has conducted research at Brown University, the Woods Hole Oceanographic Institution, and Dartmouth College in subjects from micro- and molecular biology to ecology.
 In addition to research, Lauren has worked as a fisheries scientist on a few New Bedford commercial fishing boats and as an educator with the New England Aquarium in Boston.
 Now back at Brown, as a Program Manager, she enjoys the opportunity to learn alongside seasoned environmental education veterans and students new to the field.
 As a Providence resident, Lauren supports local food and fishery initiatives, bikes as a means of transportation, and serves with her church in the city.

-Timo Sullivan was raised on a coffee farm in Hawai'i by a fisherman father and pre-school teaching mother.
+Timo Sullivan was raised on a coffee farm on the Hawai’i Island by his father who was a fisherman and his mother, who was a pre-school teacher.
 After moving to NYC to receive a BA in liberal arts from Eugene Lang University, he pursued a career as an audio engineer and starving artist.
 Through the generous support of the Hau`oli Mau Loa Foundation Graduate Fellowship, he has returned home to earn a graduate degree in Tropical Conservation Biology and Environmental Science from the University of Hawai'i.
 His work is focused in wet forest restoration and invasive species management, specifically regarding community outreach programs and how we all can lend a hand in protecting our natural resources.
-This is Timo's second year with the BELL: Hawai'i program.
+This is Timo's third year with the BELL: Hawai'i program.